Qwen Image 2512 LoRA Trainer API Documentation

 | data | object | The prediction data object containing all details |

-| data.id | string | Unique identifier for the prediction, the ID of the prediction to get |
+| data.id | string | Unique identifier for the prediction |

 | data.model | string | Model ID used for the prediction |

-| data.outputs | string | Array of URLs to the generated content (empty when status is not completed). |
+| data.outputs | array<string | object> | Array of generated outputs (empty when status is not completed).
+Items are usually URL strings, but may be text strings or structured result objects, depending on the model. |

 | data.urls | object | Object containing related API endpoints |